 They provide an actionable solution to the identified threat that centres their product or service

-Using the fear factor in your copy has proven results if you stick to the steps above.
-The important thing to remember is that youâre never exploitative, and actually have a genuine solution to a problem.
+Using fear in your copy has proven results in a marketing strategy if you stick to the steps above.
+It is absolutely crucial that youâre never exploitative, and actually have a genuine solution to a problem.